What is Little Athletics?

-The Centre weather policy states that if the forecast temperature (on the morning of the meet) is more than 36 degrees, the meet will be cancelled.
-If the forecast temperature is 36 degrees or less, the meet will proceed although a reduced program may be offered if the Centre executive feel the conditions warrant this.
+The club weather policy states that if the forecast temperature (on the morning of the meet) is more than 36 degrees, the meet will be canceled.
+If the forecast temperature is 36 degrees or less, the meet will proceed although a reduced program may be offered if the committee feels the conditions warrant this.

 Forecasts are taken from the Australian Government Bureau of Meteorology website

-Cancellations will be posted on the clubs FaceBook page based on the forecast temperature.
-Notification will usually occur between 8-8:15 am.
+Cancellations will be posted on the club’s FaceBook page based on the forecast temperature.
+Notification will usually occur between 8 and 8:15 am.

 What about Cross Country?